The 10 worst foods for heart health

 OK, strike the hamburgers and fried chicken.
 How about a nice, wholesome submarine sandwich?

-Call it a sub, a hero, or a hoagie, but don’t call it for lunch.
-Why not?
-Because subs are packed full of fatty deli meats, not to mention salt, oil, or mayo—all shoved into a carb-heavy roll.
+Call it a sub, a hero, or a hoagie, but don’t call it lunch.
+Subs are packed full of fatty deli meats, not to mention salt, oil, or mayo—all shoved into a carb-heavy roll.

 Deli meats (or cold cuts, if you prefer) are processed meats, as are pepperoni and hot dogs.
-Like eating red meat, eating processed meats is associated with increased risks of cardiovascular disease and all-cause mortality.
+Like eating red meat, eating processed meats is associated with increased risks of cardiovascular disease, colorectal cancer, and all-cause mortality.

 Processed meats are also loaded with sodium.
 Among all the dietary factors that lead to cardiometabolic deaths, sodium is responsible for the highest proportion, accounting for 9.5% of all cardiometabolic deaths.